Ozone depletion: Effects on plant life

 Over the years, the Arctic ozone layer has depleted severely.
 As a consequence species that live above the snow cover or in areas where snow has melted abundantly, due to hot temperatures, are negatively impacted due to UV radiation that reaches the ground.
-Depletion of the ozone layer and allowing excess UVB radiation would initially be assumed to increase damage done to plant DNA.
+Depletion of the ozone layer and allowing excess UVB radiation would initially be assumed to increase damage to plant DNA.
 Reports have found that when plants are exposed to UVB radiation similar to stratospheric ozone depletion, there was no significant change in plant height or leaf mass, but showed a response in shoot biomass and leaf area with a small decrease.
 However, UVB radiation has been shown to decrease quantum yield of photosystem II.
 UVB damage only occurs under extreme exposure, and most plants also have UVB absorbing flavonoids which allow them to acclimatize to the radiation present.
 Plants experience different levels of UV radiation throughout the day.
 It is known that they are able to shift the levels and types of UV sunscreens (i.e. flavonoids), that they contain, throughout the day.
 This allows them to increase their protection against UV radiation.
 Plants that have been affected by radiation throughout development are more affected by the inability to intercept light with a larger leaf area than having photosynthetic systems compromised.
 Damage from UVB radiation is more likely to be significant on species interactions than on plants themselves.

 Another significant impact of ozone depletion on plant life is the stress experienced by plants when exposed to UV radiation.
 This can cause a decrease in plant growth and an increase in oxidative stress, due to the production of nitric oxide and hydrogen peroxide.
-Reduction in plant growth will have important consequences in the long-term.
-It is projected that the plant productivity would decrease by 6% and there will be a reduction in the amount of carbon, plants would capture/sequester from the environment.
+In areas where substantial ozone depletion has occurred, increased UV-B radiation reduces terrestrial plant productivity (and likewise carbon sequestration) by about 6%.

 Moreover, if plants are exposed to high levels of UV radiation, it can elicit the production of harmful volatile organic compounds, like isoprenes.
 The emission of isoprenes into the air, by plants, can severely impact the environment by adding to air pollution and increasing the amount of carbon in the atmosphere, ultimately contributing to climate change.